imjohnnyy/Weather-Forecast-App/README.md

 # Weather Forecast App

-This is a simple weather forecast app that uses Axios to fetch data from OpenWeather’s current weather API once the user inputs a specific city name.</br>
+This is a simple weather forecast app that fetches data from OpenWeather’s current weather API once the user inputs a specific city name.</br>

 **Technologies used: React, HTML, CSS, OpenWeatherAPI**
 <br>